nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_5/readme.md

 [The Journal of Open Source Software](https://joss.theoj.org/) has presented a venue for enhancing the quality and minimizing the effort of publishing open source research software:

-- Peer-reviewed, open source “journal” covering open source research software published via GitHub.
+- Peer-reviewed, open source "journal" covering open source research software published via GitHub.
 - The emphasis is on the software.
 - Published thousands of open source research software projects, several of which are highly cited.
 JOSS is one of several journals.
 Click [here](https://www.software.ac.uk/which-journals-should-i-publish-my-software) for a list of many more journals that publish software.